holium/realm/lib/tome/README.md

 ## Tome

 This is the package for TomeDB to be installed by third-party developers.

+Defaults for functions are provided here by the lib.
-It offloads logic to Realm by dispatching related actions.
+All other logic is offloaded to Realm by dispatching related actions.